vault27/Foundation/paloalto.md

 - Import
     - Import named config snapshot - Imports a configuration file from any network location
     - Import device state (firewall only) - Import the device state information that was exported using the Export device state option.
 This includes the current running config, Panorama templates, and shared policies.
 If the device is a Global Protect Portal, the export includes the Certificate Authority (CA) information and the list of satellite devices and their authentication information

+### Bootstraping

+Bootstrap allows you to automatically config, upgrade, update signatures, license a device during initial boot.

+- Attach the virtual disk, virtual CD-ROM, or storage bucket to the firewall
+- ext3 and FAT-32 are supported for USB
+- Firewall scans for a bootstrap package
+- Each time firewall boots from a factory default state, it checks for the presence of bootstrap volume
+- If one exists, the firewall uses the settings defined in the bootstrap package
+- If you have included a Panorama server IP address in the file, the firewall connects with Panorama.
+If the firewall has Internet connectivity, it contacts the licensing server to update the universally unique identifier (UUID) and obtain the license keys and subscriptions
+- If the firewall does not have internet connectivity, it either uses the license keys that you included in the bootstrap package or connects to Panorama, which retrieves the appropriate licenses and deploys them to the managed firewalls
+- If you intend to pre-register the VM-Series firewalls with Panorama with bootstrapping, you must generate a VM authorization key on Panorama and include the generated key in the init-cfg file
+- The bootstrap package that you create must include the /config, /license, /software, and /content folders, even if empty, as follows:
+    - /config folder: This folder contains the configuration files.
+The folder can hold two files, init-cfg.txt and bootstrap.xml
+        - When you include init-cfg.txt file and the bootstrap.xml file in the bootstrap package, the firewall merges the configurations of those files, and if any settings overlap, the firewall uses the values defined in the init-cfg.txt file
+        - init-cfg.txt - management interface IP address type (static or DHCP), IP address (IPv4 only or both IPv4 and IPv6), netmask, and default gateway
+        - bootstrap.xml - optional - omplete configuration for the firewall - if you do not use Panorama - manually or export the running configuration (running-config.xml) from an existing firewall
+    - /license folder: This folder contains the license keys or authorization codes for the licenses and subscriptions that you intend to activate on the firewalls.
+If the firewall does not have internet connectivity, you must either manually obtain the license keys from the Palo Alto Networks Support Portal or use the Licensing API to obtain the keys and then save each key in this folder
+    - /software folder: This folder contains the software images that are required to upgrade a newly provisioned VM-Series firewall to the desired PAN-OS version for the network
+    - /content folder: This folder contains the Applications and Threats updates and WildFire updates for the valid subscriptions on the VM-Series firewall.
+You must include the minimum content versions that are required for the desired PAN-OS version
+    - /plugins folder: This optional folder contains a single VM-Series plugin image

 ### Content updates